researchwork888/Multi-view-3D-multi-object-tracking-dataset/README.md

 # Multi-view-3D-People-Tracking-Dataset

-**CMC Dataset**
+**CMC Dataset - Multi-view/Multi-camera 3D People Tracking Dataset**
 The new CMC dataset is a 4-camera 1920x1024 resolution dataset recorded at 4fps in a room with dimensions 7.67m x 3.41m x 2.7m.
-The CMC dataset has 5 different sequences with varying levels of person density and occlusion
+The CMC dataset has 5 different sequences with varying levels of person density and occlusion.

 Description: